-Corrective Action Plan: The District will implement a system of internal controls to ensure that all certifications are completed in accordance with the percentage of time worked (ie. Monthly or semiannually) and that they are completed timely.
+Corrective Action Plan: The District will implement a system of internal controls to ensure that all certifications are completed timely.
 Additionally, the District will ensure that time being charged to the grant agrees to actual time spent working in the grant for each employee.

-Anticipated Completion Date: Currently in process with a final expected date of October 31, 2022.
+Anticipated Completion Date: Currently in process with a final expected date of October 31, 2023.